-In planning and performing our audit of the basic financial statements of the City of Clarkson, Kentucky (City), as of and for the year ended June 30, 2022, we considered the City's internal control to determine our auditing procedures for the purpose of expressing an opinion on the financial statements and not to provide an opinion on the internal control.
+In planning and performing our audit of the basic financial statements of the City of Clarkson, Kentucky (City), as of and for the year ended June 30, 2023, we considered the City's internal control to determine our auditing procedures for the purpose of expressing an opinion on the financial statements and not to provide an opinion on the internal control.

 However, during our audit we became aware of matters that are an opportunity for strengthening internal control and operating efficiency.
 The paragraphs below summarize our comments and suggestions regarding the matters.
-A separate report dated November 22, 2023, contains our report on the City of Clarkson's internal control.
-This letter does not affect our report dated November 22, 2023, on the basic financial statements of the City of Clarkson.
+A separate report dated January 24, 2025, contains our report on the City of Clarkson's internal control.
+This letter does not affect our report dated January 24, 2025, on the basic financial statements of the City of Clarkson.

 We noted some issues during the testing of sixty disbursements.
-Eleven disbursements were not supported by purchase orders, sixteen invoices appeared to lack proper approval, thirty-two invoices were not cancelled, the mayor's signature for nine disbursements were on the check stub only, and fourteen disbursements were not supported by receiving reports.
-Four reimbursements to employees included sales tax.
+Fourteen disbursements were not supported by purchase orders, twenty-three invoices appeared to lack proper approval, thirty-three invoices were not cancelled, and fourteen disbursements were not supported by receiving reports.
+Three reimbursements to employees and three invoices from vendors included sales tax.
 The person receiving the goods or services should sign the invoice to indicate receipt, and every effort should be made to obtain a purchase order from an authorized individual prior to the purchase.
-Payments should be made to prevent supporting invoices that are properly approved, and invoices should be cancelled to prevent duplicate payment.
+Payments should only be made from supporting invoices that are properly approved, and invoices should be cancelled to prevent duplicate payment.